Cray-HPE/docs-csm/operations/boot_orchestration/Configure_the_BOS_Timeout_When_Booting_Nodes.md

 ## Configure the BOS Timeout When Booting Compute Nodes

-Manually update the boa-job-template config map to tune the timeout and sleep intervals for the Boot Orchestration Agent \(BOA\).
+Manually update the boa-job-template ConfigMap to tune the timeout and sleep intervals for the Boot Orchestration Agent \(BOA\).
 Correcting the timeout value is a good troubleshooting option for when BOS sessions hang waiting for nodes to be in a Ready state.

 If the BOS timeout occurs when booting compute nodes, the system will be unable to boot via BOS.